Vyral/sean-zanganeh-blog/_posts/2017-08-18-do-solar-panels-help-homes-sell-for-more-money.md

 We aren’t experts in solar energy, but we are experts in real estate values and what solar energy systems do to them. **What we’ve noticed is that homes that are sold with solar systems tend to sell for more money**.
 This is only for solar systems that have been purchased, however.

 **Solar energy systems that are leased have the opposite effect**.
 Homes can sell for as much as $100,000 less with leased solar systems than if they didn’t have a system at all.
 This is because most buyers are hesitant to pick up the extra costs.
-Although a leased solar system is cheaper in the short-term, a purchased solar system has a much higher resale value.&nbsp;
+Although a leased solar system is cheaper in the short term, a purchased solar system has a much higher resale value.&nbsp;

 {% include pullquote.html %}